SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 Opaque Types
 ============

-A function or method that returns an opaque type hides its return value's type information.
+A function or method with an opaque return type hides its return value's type information.
 Instead of providing a concrete type as the function's return type, the return value is described in terms of the protocols it supports.
-Hiding type information this way is useful at boundaries between a module and code that calls into the module.
+Hiding type information
-The underlying type of the return value can remain private within the module.
+is useful at boundaries between a module and code that calls into the module, because the underlying type of the return value can remain private.
-Unlike returning a value whose type is a protocol type, type identity is preserved by opaque types --- the type information is available to the compiler, but not to clients of the module.
+Unlike returning a value whose type is a protocol type, opaque types preserve type identity --- the compiler has access to the type information, but clients of the module don't.

 .. _OpaqueTypes_LimitsOfGenerics: